jkbredsquiggles/whitelabeldocumentation/Overview.md

 There are currently two systems:
 - A simple one page site with no authentication that serves the player (SimpleEventStage)
-- A members only venue hall site with break out sesssion, a lobby, various rooms, and other features (StaticCognitoPOC)
+- A configurable venue hall site (virtualvenu) with optional authentication, a lobby, and zero of more of the following:
+  - break out sesssion
+  - various single function rooms (i.e. the "room" has a link to something, usually a video chat)
+  - various multi function rooms
+  - a video library
+  - two rooms to display arbitrary data, usually used for attendee/speaker lists with links to external services
+  - a chat room
+  - a main stage with chat

 The have roughly the same high level structure.